hornc/ia-bulkmarc-importer/README.md

-                        Offset in BYTES from which to start importing -l, --local           Import to a locally running Open Library dev instance for testing (localhost:8080) -d, --dev             Import to dev.openlibrary.org Open Library dev instance for testing
+                        Offset in BYTES from which to start importing -l, --local           Import to a locally running Open Library dev instance for testing (localhost:8080) -t, --testing         Import to testing.openlibrary.org Open Library instance for testing
   -s, --staging         Import to staging.openlibrary.org Open Library staging
                         instance for testing